Mazatech/amanithsvg-website/_docs/tut/003-tut-unity-animated-character-example.md

     | *Set a unitary scene scale* |
     {:.tbl_images .unity_tut_init}

- - Because the project is a new one, it is required to copy [AmanithSVG binding for Unity](https://github.com/Mazatech/amanithsvg-bindings/tree/master/Unity/Assets/SVGAssets) (`Editor`, `Plugins` and `Scripts` folders) inside the new project's `Assets` folder; so the native AmanithSVG libraries and its C# interface will be available for the project.
-Copy the `Anim` folder too (it contains two simple "idle" and "walking" animation assets), inside the project's Assets folder.
+ - Because the project is a new one, it is required to copy [AmanithSVG binding for Unity](http://github.com/Mazatech/amanithsvg-sdk/tree/master/examples/unity/Assets/SVGAssets) (`Anim`, `Editor`, `Plugins`, `Resources`, `SVGFiles` and `Scripts` folders) inside the new project's `Assets/SVGAssets` folder; so that resources (e.g. config file, animations, fonts, SVG files), native AmanithSVG plugins and its C# interface will be available for the project.

- - Copy the [orc.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/orc.svg.txt) and [background.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/background.svg.txt) files in the project's `Assets` folder.
-If needed, such files will be renamed automatically by [SVGRenamerImporter]({{site.url}}/docs/binding/004-unity.html#svgrenamerimporter) script, adding an additional `.txt` extension (if not already included), so that Unity can recognize it as a [TextAsset](https://docs.unity3d.com/ScriptReference/TextAsset.html).

     | &nbsp; |
     | :---: |